NEW HAMPSHIRE AND ST. LAWRENCE SKATE TO 2-2 TIE

-Sophomore forward Nicole Gifford picked up the game-tying goal for the Wildcats
+Sophomore forward Nicole Gifford nets game-tying goal for Wildcats

 CANTON, N.Y. - Sophomore assistant captain Nicole Gifford (Ennismore, Ontario) leveled the score in the third period and Jenn Gilligan (Maple Ridge, British Columbia) made a career-high 28 saves to lead the University of New Hampshire women's ice hockey team to Friday afternoon's 2-2 tie against St. Lawrence University at Appleton Arena.